signalfx/integrations/gateway/README.md

         }
     }

-##### Removing Span Tag Metadata
+##### Obfuscating Span Tag Metadata

-`RemoveSpanTags` can be used to remove certain tags from the received trace spans.
-This can be used if you expect certain tags to contain sensitive information that you want to remove from your trace spans.
-The tags to remove can be specified by service name and operation name; both support using `*` for wildcard matching.
+`ObfuscateSpanTags` can be used to replace the value of certain tags in the received trace spans.
+This can be used if you expect certain tags to contain sensitive information that you want redacted in your trace spans.
+The tags to obfuscate can be specified by service name and operation name; both support using `*` for wildcard matching, and have a default value of `*` if left empty.
+All matching tags will have their value replaced with the string `<obfuscated>`.
-For example, in the configuration below, the Gateway will remove the `password` tag from any span that has a service that starts with `auth` and has an operation name `login`.
-It will also remove the `zipcode`, `number`, and `CVV` tags from any span that contains `credit-card` in the operation name, from ANY service.
+For example, with the configuration below, the Gateway will replace the value of the `password` tag with `<obfuscated>` for any span that has a service that starts with `auth` and has an operation name `login`.
+It will also replace the value of the `zipcode`, `number`, and `CVV` tags with `<obfuscated>` in any span that contains `credit-card` in the operation name, from ANY service.

 Use caution when leveraging this feature: every expression will impact the throughput of the Gateway.
 Make sure to monitor your Gateway's resource utilization and size your instance accordingly to support your needs.